 Avoid contamination legacies by taking preventive measures now.
 Identify past activities in order to determine likely contaminants.

-The order in which the Authority conducts restoration and cleanup activities may be based on a "worst-first" scenario that assigns the highest and most immediate priority to those facilities representing the greatest hazard to the environment and to public health and welfare.
-Some of the criteria used to assign priority could be: imminent and substantial danger to public health or welfare; anticipated danger in the near-term from potential accident, deterioration or failure of safeguards while attempting cleanup or restoration; an ongoing condition with unknown, but potentially serious health consequences unless action is taken; and legally-binding agreements with regulatory agencies.
+The order in which the Authority conducts restoration and clean-up activities may be based on a "worst-first" scenario that assigns the highest and most immediate priority to those facilities representing the greatest hazard to the environment and to public health and welfare.
+Some of the criteria used to assign priority could be: imminent and substantial danger to public health or welfare; anticipated danger in the near-term from potential accident, deterioration or failure of safeguards while attempting clean-up or restoration; an ongoing condition with unknown, but potentially serious health consequences unless action is taken; and legally-binding agreements with regulatory agencies.

-Waste Management

-In any organization, the uncontrolled generation of waste has the potential to create environmental damage and goes directly against the principles of sustainable operations.
-Waste should be managed for a number of key reasons;

-To conserve resources of water, energy and raw materials

-To minimize pollution of land, air and water

-To enhance business performance and maintain corporate social responsibility and

-To improve occupational Health & Safety

 Erosion Management

 Erosion management includes prevention, mitigation and remediation of soil erosion at AtoN sites.